brain-score/vision/docs/source/modules/tutorial.rst

    change this.
 The is followed by a layer function that simply returns a list of the layers to consider.
    Next is is the ``bibtex`` method, and you can replace this with your ``bibtex`` if your model has been published.
-Lastly,the closing lines are the main driver code, and you shouldn't need to modify this.
+Lastly, the concluding lines contain and call the ``__main__`` method, and you shouldn't need to modify this.
 7. That’s it!
 You can change the actual model in the class definition, just make sure you change the layer names as well.
 Run your ``models/base_models.py`` file, and you should get the following message indicating you are good to submit::